 On 2nd September 2020 the Council applied to the Department for Levelling up, Housing and Communities (DLUHC) for exceptional financial support in respect of financial pressures to balance the 2021/22 and 2022/23 revenue budgets.
 On 10th February 2021 DLUHC approved the request and provided the Council with a capitalisation direction to fund revenue expenditure incurred by the Council of up to £1.5m with respect to the financial year 2021/22, subject to a number of conditions including the Council incorporating the recommendations of the external assurance review conducted by the Chartered Institute of Public Finance and Accountancy (CIPFA) in 2021, the s24 statutory recommendations issued by Grant Thornton in 2020 and the 2022 statutory recommendations from Grant Thornton Auditors into an integrated action plan and makes good progress towards responding to these, engaging with and providing quarterly updates to the Department for Levelling Up, Housing and Communities on their progress towards fulfilling these recommendations.
-The recommendations arising from the external assurance review conducted by the CIPFA are set out below, progress with their implementation is set out in the composite action plan appended to this AGS:
+The recommendations arising from the external assurance review conducted by the CIPFA are set out below: